ESM-2 Fine-tuning¶

 model_cls

-: The fine-tune model class (ESM2FineTuneSeqModel
+: The fine-tune model class defined in previous step (ESM2FineTuneSeqModel

 )initial_ckpt_path